Risingson/eveeyedocs/docs/data/sector.md

     This data is pulled from [http://coalitionsin.space/](http://coalitionsin.space/) and might be outdated due to lack of maintainance of that list.

 ## Cost Indices
 Colors sectors after the selected cost index.
-Available indices are:
+Available indices are:<br>
 **Manufacturing<br>
 Invention<br>
 Copying<br>